QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 * Intent:
 : Intent is defined as a set of operational goals and outcomes defined in a declarative manner without specifying how to achieve or implement them in {{?RFC9315}}.
-The AI agent must accurately intepret and understand the user's high-level business or operational objectives, this involves translating declarative requirements into specific network instructions, e.g., configurations.
+The AI agent must accurately interpret and understand the user's high-level business or operational objectives, this involves translating declarative requirements into specific network instructions, e.g., configurations.